Installing Windows Vista, Windows 7 and Server 2008 R2

 You can rename the ISOs and use spaces in the ISO filenames to make them look better in the menu if you wish (or add a .txt file - see below).

-Windows 7 install ISOs do not support USB 3.0 ports, so if you want to boot from a USB 3.0 port, you will need to add the USB 3.0 drivers to the ISO.
+Windows 7 install ISOs do not support USB 3.0 adapters/chipsets or modern USB controllers, so if you want to boot from a USB 3.0 port, you will need to add the USB 3.0 drivers to the ISO.
+Even if you are using a USB 2.0 port, it may be that Windows does not contain the correct drivers for the USB 3.0 controller chip if it is a modern PC/notebook.

 Check if the Windows can 'see' your USB drive: